Igglybuff/awesome-piracy/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Include a description of the link you're adding if possible
+- Include a description of the link you're adding if possible For Ex ( https://fixcydia.com)
 - If you're changing section headers, ensure you update the contents at the top too
 - If you're adding a new section, ensure you give it a unique name